-2 The EPA has prepared this draft guidance to align with the proposed EER revisions signed on November 10, 2015, and available on the EPA's exceptional events website at http://www2.epa.gov/air-quality-analysis/treatment-data-influenced-exceptional-events.
-The EPA will revise this guidance to reflect the relevant final promulgated EER revisions if the final revisions differ from the proposal.
+2 The EPA has prepared this guidance to align with the promulgated Exceptional Events Rule revisions signed on September 16, 2016, and available on the EPA's exceptional events website at http://www2.epa.gov/air-quality-analysis/treatment-data-influenced-exceptional-events.

-3 The term "air agencies" is used throughout the document to include state, local, and tribal air agencies responsible for implementing the EER.
-In the context of flagging data and preparing and submitting demonstrations, the roles and options available to air agencies may apply to federal land managers of Class I areas and other federal agencies that either operate monitors affected by an event or that manage federal land.
+3 References to "air agencies" include state, local, and tribal air agencies responsible for implementing the Exceptional Events Rule.
+The regulatory text in the 2007 Exceptional Events Rule often uses "State" to apply to "air agencies."
+In the context of flagging data and preparing and submitting demonstrations, the role of and options available to air agencies may also apply to federal land managers of Class I areas and other federal agencies managing federal land.